On the commutator subgroup of a right-angled Artin group

 where $\psi$ and $\xi$ do not contain $g_{m-1}$.
 The words $\psi$ and $\xi$ can be expressed via the commutators~\eqref{itercomm} not containing $g_{m-1}$, by the induction assumption.
 The rest of the argument is the same as in the previous paragraph.

 We have therefore proved that any element of the commutator subgroup $F'_m$ can be expressed via the iterated commutators~\eqref{itercomm}.
 It remains to prove that the system of generators~\eqref{itercomm} is free.
-Let $I^m(s)$ be the cube in the positive orthant of $\R^m$ with a vertex at the origin and edges of length $s\in\Z$.
+Let $I^m(s)$ be a cube in $\R^m$ with edges of length $s\in\Z$ and vertices in the lattice $\Z^m$.
 Let $E_m^{(s)}:=E_m\cap I^m(s)$.
 Then $E_m^{(s)}$ is a finite graph, and $G^{(s)}_m=\pi_1(E_m^{(s)})$ is a free group of finite rank.
-We have $\R^m=\bigcup_{s=1}^\infty I^m(s)$.
+We can position the cubes $I^m(s)$, $s=1,2,\ldots$, in such a way that they include in each other and $\R^m=\bigcup_{s=1}^\infty I^m(s)$.
 The free group $F'_m=\pi_1(E_m)$ of infinite rank is the inductive limit of the groups~$G^{(s)}_m$.
 It is enough to prove that each group~$G^{(s)}_m$ is freely generated by the iterated commutators~\eqref{itercomm} corresponding to loops inside the cube~$I^m(s)$.
-A commutator of the form~\eqref{itercomm} corresponds to a loop in~$I^m(s)$ if and only if all exponents of the elements in the commutator satisfy $0<n_k\le s$.
+For simplicity, assume that $I^m(s)$ is the cube in the positive orthant of $\R^m$ with a vertex at the origin.
+Then a commutator of the form~\eqref{itercomm} corresponds to a loop in~$I^m(s)$ if and only if all exponents of the elements in the commutator satisfy $0<n_k\le s$.
 The number of commutators~\eqref{itercomm} with exponents in this range is given by

 Denote by $W_m^{(s)}$ the rank of the free group $G^{(s)}_m$.
 It is equal to the number of circles in the wedge obtained by contracting a maximal tree in the graph~$E_m^{(s)}$.
 We need to show that $J_m^{(s)} = W_m^{(s)}$.